vannguyengd/gooddata-ui/docs/10_vis__scatter_plot_component.md

 | onExportReady | false | Function | A callback when the component is ready for exporting its data |
 | onLoadingChanged | false | Function | A callback when the component updates its loading state |

 The following example shows the supported `config` structure with sample values.
-To see descriptions of individual options, see [ChartConfig section](15_props__chart_config.md).
+For the descriptions of the individual options, see [ChartConfig](15_props__chart_config.md).

 ```javascript
 {
     colors: ['rgb(195, 49, 73)', 'rgb(168, 194, 86)'],